VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 In this article, we will cover and discuss qualifying for VA Home Loans after bankruptcy and/or housing events.

 - No closing costs because VA allows up to 4% sellers concessions

-- If veteran borrower is short of closing costs, lender can offer lender credit
+If the veteran borrower is short of closing costs, the lender can offer lender credit.

 Government Loans Versus Conventional Loans

 VA Loans are considered government loans.

 - Government Loans are home loans for owner-occupant borrowers that is guaranteed by the federal government